WilliamRLewis/TicketService/README.md

  4. Upon reserving a seat I can get a generated reservationID

-Instructions for command line run: navigate to /ticket/ (directory containing the pom) run the following commands
+Instructions for command line run:
+Open the command line and navigate to the /ticket/ directory (contains the POM.xml) run the following commands from the command line
   1. mvn clean
   2. mvn package
-  3.mvn test